Privacy Policy

 All your personal data is stored locally on your device:

-- Encryption at Rest: Your data is encrypted using XChaCha20-Poly1305 with a key stored in your device's secure enclave (iOS Keychain / Android KeyStore)
+• Encryption at Rest: Your data is encrypted using XChaCha20-Poly1305.
+The key is derived from a master key (the SMK) held in your device's platform secure storage (iOS Keychain / Android KeyStore / OS credential manager), never written to disk in the clear.

-- No Cloud Backup by Default: Your data is not automatically backed up to any cloud service
+• No Cloud Backup by Default: Your data is not automatically backed up to any cloud service.
+Nothing leaves your device unless you ask it to.

-- You Control Exports: You can create encrypted backups manually, protected by a password you choose
+• You Control Exports: You can create encrypted backups manually, protected by a password you choose (see Backups below).

 Relay Server